Theory of gating in recurrent neural networks: output gate controls dimensionality and leads to a novel chaotic transition

 Fig. \ref{fig:Lyapunov_analyses}a,b shows how the update $(z-)$ and output $(r-)$ gates shape the Lyapunov spectrum.
-We see that as the update gets more sensitive (larger $\alpha_z$), the Lyapunov spectrum flattens pushing more exponents closer to zero.
-Moreover, a more sensitive output gate (larger $\alpha_r$) makes the Lypunov exponents larger thus increasing the rate of growth in unstable directions.
-We note that these effects are largely consistent with the results on how the gates shape the local dynamics.
-However, a prediction of the Lyapunov exponents based purely on the local estimates of the Jacobian eigenvalues will be incorrect due to potentially large correlations between the Jacobian matrices across time.
+We see that as the update gets more sensitive (larger $\alpha_z$), the Lyapunov spectrum flattens pushing more exponents closer to zero, generating long timescales.
+As the output gate becomes more sensitive (larger $\alpha_r$) all Lypunov exponents increase, thus increasing the rate of growth in unstable directions.

+We can estimate the dimensionality of the activity in the chaotic state by calculating an upper-bound $D_A$ on the dimension according to a conjecture by Kaplan \& Yorke \cite{eckmann1985ergodic}.
+The Kaplan-Yorke upper bound for the attractor dimension $D_A$ is given by

+where $\lambda_i$ are the rank-ordered Lyapunov exponents.
+We see in Fig. \ref{fig:Lyapunov_analyses}c, that the sensitivity of the output gate ($\alpha_r$) can shape the dimensionality of the dynamics -- a more sensitive output gate leads to higher dimensionality.
+As we will see below, this effect of the output gate is different from how the gain $g_h$ shapes dimensionality, and can lead to a novel chaotic transition.
+Even more directly, if the $r-$gate for neurons $i_1 \ldots i_K$ are set to zero, then the activity is constrained to evolve in a $N-K$ dimensional subspace; however, the $r-$gate allows the possibility -- i.e. the ``inductive bias'' -- of doing this {\it dynamically}.